The Road Safety Trust

 Definition of a complaint

-The organisation defines a complaint as 'any expression of dissatisfaction (with The Road Safety Trust or its trading subsidiary UKROEd, with a member of staff, or with a Trustee/UKROEd Director) whether justified or not, that relates to The Road Safety Trust or its trading subsidiary, and that requires a formal response'.
+The organisation defines a complaint as 'any expression of dissatisfaction (with The Road Safety Trust or its trading subsidiary UKROEd, with a member of staff, or with a Trustee/UKROEd director) whether justified or not, that relates to The Road Safety Trust or its trading subsidiary, and that requires a formal response'.

 The source of complaints